 Write and view logs

 Logging is an important tool for debugging and monitoring code.
-Cloud Functions gives you the option of using its logger SDK, custom Google Cloud Logging, or the console object standard for developing for the web.
+Cloud Functions gives you the option of using the logger SDK for Node.js or Python, or the console object standard for developing for the web.

 Writing logs